-Log Delta Allows you to select a start and end point on the currently selected line, and adds information on the delta between these two points to the log window.
+Log Delta Allows you to select a start and end point on any lines, and adds information on the delta between these two points to the log window.

 Compute Scale Compute a scale for this line.
 Unscale Remove any scale on this line.

-Graph on Left Axis When selected, the line is graphed against the axis on the left

-side of the chart; if unselected, graph against the axis on the
+Graph on Left Axis When selected, the line is graphed against the axis on the left side of the chart; if unselected, graph against the axis on the right side.

-right side.